ptylczynski/ils-web/README.md

     version, animated gif with entire simulation will apear as first

 # Known bugs
-    - Refreshing `/show` site when simulation is in place, cause show of partial previous results, e.g. gif animation
+    - Refreshing `show` site when simulation is in place, cause show of partial previous results, e.g. gif animation